Revitalizing Early Childhood Policy and Investment in North Carolina: Lessons from Other States

 What North Carolina can learn from other states

-Early Bird readers, hello again.
+Early Bird readers, hello once more.
 Newcomers, welcome!
 If you were forwarded this email, you can sign up here to receive it every two weeks, and join our conversation on issues facing North Carolina’s young children and those who support them.
 If you’re already a subscriber, please help us reach more people by sharing this with your friends and co-workers interested in early childhood education.

 A classroom the Early Bird team visited at Mission Grammar School in Boston.